Covid 19 coronavirus: Some banks increasing branch opening hours under alert level 3

 Gina Dellabarca, Westpac NZ general manager of consumer banking and wealth, said the bank had been steadily increasing the number of branches that it had open on Wednesday from 10am to 1pm and would have 48 branches open from next week.

 "We understand that some people are unable to bank remotely.
-During level 3, our branch team will continue to help those customers with their essential banking services, including adding PINs to cards, registering for online banking, cash deposits and withdrawals, and supporting our elderly and vulnerable customers"
+During level 3, our branch team will continue to help those customers with their essential banking services, including adding PINs to cards, registering for online banking and supporting our elderly and vulnerable customers with cash deposits and withdrawals."

 Dellabarca said Westpac continued to encourage customers to do their banking online or over the phone where possible.